 - At SEASALT we aim to charge £105/week rent which fits into the national ‘affordable’ category of less than 80% of the market average. (it’s actually 70% of £150!).
 We can do this because our rent money does not fund the lifestyle of a private landlord and instead is spent on paying off our mortgage/lease, paying our investors and reinvested into a house pot fun for repairs and improvements to our house.
 Furthermore, our lease with BHCLT gives members more responsibility over our house, possibly a bit more work, but it helps our members learn new skills and keeps our rents low.
 Therefore, the democratic nature of our housing model means that we incorporate 3 fundamentals into our affordability promise:

 2. As we have discussed in our first aim of ‘Quality housing’, we will retrofit our house to the highest standards.
 The energy use of the house will be much closer to zero This means low energy bills with modern appliances, renovated rooms and a landscaped garden which will all provide good value for money.

 3. We aim to increase rents ONLY in line with inflation each year.
-Once our partners Brighton and Hove Community Land Trust have secured a sustainable model, and progressed with future projects, there is a possibility that rent prices might be lowered and at the very least kept within the national affordable standard of 80% of the local market average.
+Once our partners Brighton and Hove Community Land Trust have secured a sustainable model, and progressed with future projects, we aim to, at the very least, keep our rents within the national affordable standard of 80% of the local market average.
 Watch this space for more information about this as our project progresses!

 All co-operatives should show Concern for Community’ one of the 7 co-operative principles.
 In theory, this could just mean supporting other co-ops and the communities that they work in.
 In practice, this might mean a whole lot of different things focussing on people and planet.